-FINMA is in third place globally in terms of the number of requests received, which underscores Switzerland’s importance as a location for private banking.
-The statistics compiled annually by the International Organization of Securities Commissions (IOSCO) show that foreign authorities are mostly satisfied with FINMA’s handling of these requests.
+The statistics compiled annually by the International Organization of Securities Commissions (IOSCO) show that FINMA is among the authorities receiving the highest number of requests globally and that foreign authorities are mostly satisfied with FINMA’s handling of these requests.
 FINMA is thus playing its part in worldwide efforts to combat market abuse.

 Read more about international cooperation